-Traditional cardiovascular disease (CVD) risk scales such as SCORE, PROCAM, and Framingham have been shown to have limited capabilities.
+Traditional cardiovascular disease (CVD) risk scores such as SCORE, PROCAM, and Framingham have been shown to have limited capabilities.

-The main disadvantages are a limited set of input parameters that are used for evaluation, insufficient accuracy and shotage of consideration of local features.
+The main disadvantages are a limited set of input parameters that are used for evaluation, insufficient accuracy and shortage of consideration of local features.

-At the same time, machine learning models are superior to traditional cardiovascular risk scales in accuracy, that is extremely important for the development of our CDSS Webiomed.
+At the same time, machine learning models are superior to traditional cardiovascular risk scores in accuracy, which is extremely important for the development of CDSS Webiomed.